 The best way to learn about the famous residents of Colonial Williamsburg is to meet their ghosts!
 Okay, hear about their ghosts….

 The Tavern Ghost Walk is a friendly ghost tour around Colonial Williamsburg at night.
 The tour is spooky enough to give children a little fright, but not scary enough to create nightmares.
 While you never know if you’ll encounter the paranormal, the ghost tour is a great way to spend the night in Colonial Williamsburg for kids.
 This experience is recommended for children ages 6 and up.

 Engage with the Interpreters

 A trip to Colonial Williamsburg for kids will transport your entire family back in time thanks to the many interpreters and actors onsite.
 Kids and adults alike can interact with these trained professionals by asking them questions or participating in the many available activities.
 Go ahead and give it a try!

 Play Colonial Games at the Benjamin Powell House

 Let your children get a glimpse at what life in Colonial Williamsburg for kids was like by playing games at the Benjamin Powell House.
 Kids can play with other children, interact with interpreters, and even learn about the chores (gasp) children did during the colonial times.

 Plan Your Trip to Colonial Williamsburg for Kids

 From interactive games to participating in a court trial, there are so many ways for kids to learn at Colonial Williamsburg while having the time of their life.
-Plan your Colonial Williamsburg vacation with help from Reserve Williamsburg for discounted tickets, bundled hotel packages, and more travel benefits.
+Plan your Colonial Williamsburg vacation with help from Tripster Williamsburg for discounted tickets, bundled hotel packages, and more travel benefits.